 Every engineer on the ship knows the importance of oily water separator (OWS) and must have heard stories of legal actions taken against seafarers who tried to fiddle or bypass the automation system of the OWS.

-The most common cause of people tempering with oily water separator is deterioration of performance of the system.
+The most common cause of people tampering with oily water separator is the deterioration of the performance of the system.

 Apart from the filter getting clogged due to continuous usage, there can be many other reasons for the lack of performance.

 A few critical points, which are often ignored and less commonly known to engineers operating oily water separator on daily basis, are discussed in this article to ensure efficient performance of oily water separator (coalesce filter type) used onboard ships:

 1. Oil In Bilge: The separator is suitable for separating a small quantity of oil in the bilge and not the other way round.
 If there is a mixture consisting of a small quantity of water in oil, better not to pass it through the OWS and directly transfer it to waste oil tank for sludge disposal to shore or for incineration.